It takes no time to fall in love, but it takes you years to know what the love is.Jason Mraz

 John Adams Miniseries

-I do not think that these last two were intended to be examples of what popular culture in an Objectivist society would be like, but they are that nonetheless.
+I do not think that these last three were intended to be examples of what popular culture in an Objectivist society would be like, but they are that nonetheless.

 8. Conclusion: Exactly how to start